 There is important interplay between this pattern and Enabling Specifications.
 The candidate Product Backlog Items for the upcoming Sprint must become Ready during Sprint Planning at the latest.
 Coming out of Sprint Planning, Product Backlog Items—together with the Product Owner’s explanation and clarification—must Enable the team to start implementation undaunted.

 ✥ ✥ ✥

-The goal is for the Scrum Team to meet all of the Ready criteria as they work towards a Refined Product Backlog and develop Enabling Specifications before Sprint Planning.
+The goal is for the Scrum Team to meet all the Ready criteria as it works towards a Refined Product Backlog and strives to develop Enabling Specifications before Sprint Planning.
 The goal is that PBIs pass through the “Ready gate” without pause or delay, subject only to adherence to a short checklist.
-While the list is important for undeveloped teams to be able to “stop the line,” the greater good comes from anticipating the stipulations and arrange ahead of time for the PBIs to be fully Ready by the time the Sprint starts, so that flow is unimpeded.
+While the list is important for undeveloped teams to be able to “stop the line,” the greater good comes from anticipating the stipulations and arranging ahead of time for the PBIs to be fully Ready by the time the Sprint starts, so that flow is unimpeded.